animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 Of course, we are assuming each $\emptyset_I$ has a unique qualia... well, not yet.
 But that raises the important question: How to get qualitative existence from this array of suspiciously distinguishable equivalents? ...

+---

+**Theorem 5.** A Turing-equivalent universe can arise from nothing, assuming just the properties of deduction: an existing set of existence and time.

+**Proof.**

+By Theorem 4.

 ## Part 3

 We will now show our universe can be represented with this grammar by providing a simple boilerplate.